Have a beautiful piece of art with an ugly frame? Check out this easy picture frame makeover, then give it a quick facelift!

 Once you’ve added your last coat of paint, peel off the tape.
 Let the paint dry completely before hanging up the picture.

-- Be careful about applying the tape directly to the painting.
+- Try not to apply the tape directly to the painting.
 If your painting is old, the paint may peel off along with the tape.
 My frame had an inner gold edge that I wanted to keep, so I applied the tape over that instead of directly to the painting.

 - If your frame has a glossy finish, sand it lightly before you begin.
-Otherwise, your paint won’t last as long and may even peel off.
+Otherwise, your paint won’t last as long and may even peel off or bubble up.

 - Craft paint dries quickly, making it perfect for this project.
 Plus, it’s cheap and comes in a million colors!